Marty Brennaman: Controversies

 On February 5, 2010, Brennaman was chastised for commenting that Marshall University's president must be "queer" for softball at the university's baseball banquet and fundraiser.
 Brennaman stated, "I probably could have made a better choice of words, but in no way does that reflect my opinion about gays at all.
 It's just a comment I made about the president of the university."

 Personal life

 Brennaman has three children.
 His son, Thom, and daughter, Dawn, are children from his first marriage.
 He also has a daughter, Ashley, from his second marriage.
-He has five grandchildren.
+He has seven grandchildren.
 He is married to Amanda Ingram.
 Thom, also a broadcaster, worked with the Reds, the Chicago Cubs, Arizona Diamondbacks, and was the number two baseball play-by-play man (behind Joe Buck) on Fox Sports' Major League Baseball broadcasts.
+Thom now works for the ACC, calling college football and basketball.

 On October 4, 2006, the Cincinnati Reds re-hired Thom to join his father in the radio booth as well as do play-by-play on television starting with the 2007 season..

-After years of making good-natured fun of his longtime broadcast partner, the late Joe Nuxhall, for playing golf, Brennaman is now an avid golfer himself and speaks of the sport often during his broadcasts.
-The Marty Brennaman Golf Classic takes place annually at Belterra Casino.
+After years of making good-natured fun of his longtime broadcast partner, Joe Nuxhall, for playing golf, Brennaman is now an avid golfer himself and speaks of the sport often during his broadcasts.
+The Marty Brennaman Golf Classic takes place annually at Maketewah CC.